 Ecommerce SEO can be complex.
 As you incorporate these best practices into your SEO strategy, it helps to create a workflow to make sure you don’t leave anything out.

 You should aim to target keywords that have a high search volume and low competition (also known as long-tail keywords).
-These keywords that have potential for traffic growth and will be relatively easy to rank for.
+These keywords have potential for traffic growth and will be relatively easy to rank for.

 When it comes to ecommerce keyword research, it’s also important to consider the search intent behind each keyword.
 As we’ve mentioned earlier, you’d want to focus on search terms that have a commercial or transactional intent.